Thank you, Pastor’s & Delegates!

 Peter Marshall started out as a camper at Canonicus later, becoming a counselor and then the onsite caretaker for five-year period.
 Peter met his wife in Rocky Ledge and was married in the outdoor chapel.
 He then went on to be on the property committee and created a large RI based hazardous waste contracting firm.

-Progress to Restart the Ministry at Canonicus
+Progress to Restart Ministry

 The Canonicus situation has every chance for a successful ministry outcome.

-- Real World examples are provided of American Baptist Camps with spiritual impact and balanced budgets.
+• Real World examples are provided of American Baptist Camps with spiritual impact and balanced budgets.

-- Over the last 25 years the vast majority of American Baptist Church camps (87%) are still doing ministry.
+• Over the last 25 years the vast majority of American Baptist Church camps (87%) are still doing ministry.
 Camp and conference ministry is viable today.

 Financial information provided by Canonicus Ministries is a key component of the Business Plan along with an insurance proposal from a reputable organization focused on Christian Camps

-- The budget requirements for the financial turn-around will be more clear when ABCORI chooses to share detailed information from past accounting and book keeping.
+• The budget requirements for the financial turn-around will be more clear when ABCORI chooses to share detailed information from past accounting and book keeping.

-- We now have an insurance proposal for the property.
+• We now have an insurance proposal for the property.
 Brotherhood Insurance Package Policies include building coverage as well as Comprehensive General Liability covering all camp activities on and off the premises.

 The Decision to keep the Canonicus Property was always in the hands of the Pastors and Delegates of the 63 American Baptist Churches.

-- Both ABCORI by-laws and RI statutory law indicate that the churches through their delegates at a special meeting of the churches make the decision to sell or transfer the Canonicus property.
+• Both ABCORI by-laws and RI statutory law indicate that the churches through their delegates at a special meeting of the churches make the decision to sell or transfer the Canonicus property.

-- The Canonicus Ministries team retained legal counsel to ensure the voice of the churches could be heard by ABCORI leadership.
+• The Canonicus Ministries team retained legal counsel to ensure the voice of the churches could be heard by ABCORI leadership.

-We congratulate the ABCORI Board in selecting an interim Executive Minister, and look forward to
+We congratulate the ABCORI Board in selecting an interim Executive Minister, and look forward to working with Rev. Joan Friesen.
+Now that we have

-completed our proposal and received a commitment of insurance from
+completed our proposal and received a commitment of insurance from Brotherhood Mutual, a national Christian camp insurer, we await God’s will.

 Many of us believe a future vision for Canonicus is possible.
 Moving back to an independent organizational structure like the historic Baptist Camp of RI and lots of volunteers committed to serve the mission of sharing Christ with others and growing in faith at Canonicus.
 Moving forward with spiritual empowerment, vision, and leadership to make the changes necessary for a successful ministry future.